dpotter05/getdown/README.md

 #### A lightweight WordPress slider plugin with an option to turn your slides into polaroid pictures.

+**Installation:**

+Download the zip file from here (Code > Download Zip), rename it `getdown.zip`, then install it via your WordPress plugin page by clicking "Upload Plugin".

 [Demo 1](https://davidpottercodes.com/getdown)

 [Demo 2](https://davidpottercodes.com/getdown/polaroid-style/) with `polaroid_style` enabled